Jo Ann Greer: Early life and career

-Her other career was as a secret "ghost" singer for famous movie stars.
-In 1952, Rita Hayworth had returned to Hollywood following the break-up of her marriage to Prince Aly Khan and began work on her "comeback" film, Affair in Trinidad.
+Greer's other career was as a ghost singer for famous movie stars.
+In 1952 Rita Hayworth had returned to Hollywood following the break-up of her marriage to Prince Aly Khan and began work on her comeback film, Affair in Trinidad.
 After several failed attempts to let Hayworth try to do her own singing, musical director Morris Stoloff brought in Greer, who was deemed a good vocal match and even had a slight lisp similar to Hayworth's.
-Greer's vocals on "Trinidad Lady" and "I've Been Kissed Before" helped the movie become a big box-office hit, even out-grossing Gilda by more than a million dollars.
+Greer's vocals on "Trinidad Lady" and "I've Been Kissed Before" helped the movie become a success, out-grossing Gilda by more than a million dollars.

-Greer continued to be in big demand as a dubber, especially at Columbia Pictures, and went on to do the vocal tracks for such stars as Gloria Grahame (in Naked Alibi), Kim Novak (in 5 Against the House), May Wynn (in The Caine Mutiny), Esther Williams (in Jupiter's Darling), June Allyson (in The Opposite Sex), and Susan Kohner (in Imitation of Life).
+Greer was in demand as a dubber, especially at Columbia Pictures, and went on to do the vocal tracks for such stars as Gloria Grahame (in Naked Alibi, Universal-International), Kim Novak (in 5 Against the House), May Wynn (in The Caine Mutiny), Esther Williams (in Jupiter's Darling, MGM), June Allyson (in The Opposite Sex, MGM), and Susan Kohner (in Imitation of Life, Universal-International).
 Other dubbing work at Columbia included the Dan Dailey-starrer Meet Me at the Fair (for Carole Mathews) and Frankie Laine's Rainbow 'Round My Shoulder (for Charlotte Austin, daughter of entertainer/songwriter Gene Austin).

-She also sang for Hayworth in two more of her biggest successes, Miss Sadie Thompson and Pal Joey.
-When the latter two soundtrack albums were released by Mercury Records and Capitol Records respectively, however, Greer's name was not even listed, in order to preserve the illusion that it was Hayworth who sang.
+Greer also sang for Hayworth in two more of her biggest successes, Miss Sadie Thompson and Pal Joey.
+When the latter two soundtrack albums were released by Mercury Records and Capitol Records, respectively, however, Greer's name was not even listed, in order to preserve the illusion that it was Hayworth who sang.
 Greer and Hayworth enjoyed a good working relationship on all three of the films they did together.
 Hayworth would attend Greer's recording sessions and dance barefoot for her in front of the microphone so that Greer could follow her breathing and movements as she sang.